mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ## Prerequisites

-[//]: <We are still working out the minimum VM requirements, at the moment, we are working with Standard D8 v3.>

 To complete this quickstart, you will need:

 * Azure VM created and started, matching the following specifications:
   * Minimum size VM recommendation = **Standard D4 v3 (4 vcpus, 16 GiB memory).**
-  * A minimum of 32GB storage.
+  * A minimum of 32GB Temp storage for the `/var/lib/docker` directory.
   * Root access on server (this is normally available by default).

-If seeking guidance on how to create a suitable VM, see our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide.
+If seeking guidance on how to create a suitable VM with all utilities installed, see our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide.

 * The following utilities must be installed on the server:
   * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   * [Docker](https://docs.docker.com/install/) (v19.03.5 or higher)
   * [Docker Compose for Linux](https://docs.docker.com/compose/install/#install-compose) (v1.25.0 or higher)

 If seeking guidance on how to install these utilities, see our [Azure VM preparation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep) guide.
+This is not required if you have used our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide as all utilities will have been included.

 _These instructions have been tested on Ubuntu LTS._